 If you are just looking for a place where you can share your thoughts and ideas online, then any of the above mentioned free blogging platforms are good for you.
 But if you want more control over your blogs like site ownership and customization, adding or removing new features, tweaking site appearance and functionality, making money online, etc., then you should go with a self-hosted blogging platform like WordPress.

 WordPress.com vs WordPress.org

-As I had mentioned quite some time back, WordPress is the most popular blogging platform (powering around 30% of the internet) and it is still growing.
-But there is two version of WordPress itself – the self-hosted version (WordPress.org) and the fully managed WordPress.com version.
+As I had mentioned quite some time back, WordPress is the most popular blogging platform (powering around 33% of the internet) and it is still growing.
+But there are two versions of WordPress – the self-hosted version (WordPress.org) and the fully managed WordPress.com version.
 The core software powering both versions are the same.
 But on WordPress.org, you can only download the free WordPress software.
 You will need to purchase a separate web hosting plan for it and install the software on your server.
 On the other hand, everything is managed for you in WordPress.com – you can just sign up and create your first blog in a minute or two.

 - Creating your blog is totally free on WordPress.com